akshan-main/modular-sdxl-upscale/README.md

 ## What it does

-- 2x and 4x image upscaling using SDXL as the backbone
+- Image upscaling at any scale factor using SDXL
 - MultiDiffusion: blends overlapping UNet tile predictions in latent space with cosine weights.
 No visible seams
 - Optional ControlNet Tile conditioning for structure-preserving upscaling
 - Progressive upscaling: automatically splits 4x+ into multiple 2x passes